Wednesday, May 6, 2009

 Taking advantage of Middlebury College’s resources while not enrolled as a full student.
 Often refers to alumni who stay on campus to work after graduation.
 (Negative connotations.)

-But at least one graduate worker is working hard to make the most of the trip.
+But at least one graduate employee is working hard to make the most of the trip.
 Her story is our third and final Behind the Limelight interview.

 The rest of the show this past Wednesday was presented in honor of National Poetry Month.
 Students, faculty, and staff members showed their poetic chops by reading their own or others' verses.
 Listen to them separately via the links in the sidebar, or all together (with transitions) here.